Scare-line: In modern women's magazines

-She concludes that women acting as the effective gatekeepers of family health is why they have been increasingly targeted by this sort of writing and marketing, often based on "confusing, junk-science statistics" and the replacement of rigorous reporting with personal opinion and vague, exaggeratory implications with a lot of "wiggle room".
-Such articles also appear to be the leading source of unreasonable fears about vaccines (e.g., the debunked but persistent idea that childhood vaccination causes autism).
-Blyth concedes that her own former publication also ran such scare-lines, such as "Dangerous Medicine: When Cures Harm Instead of Heal", and "Foods that Can Kill".
+She concludes that women acting as the effective gatekeepers of family health is the reason they have been increasingly targeted by this sort of writing and marketing, often based on "confusing, junk-science statistics" and the replacement of rigorous reporting with personal opinion and vague, exaggeratory implications with much wiggle room.
+According to Blyth, such articles also appear to be the leading source of vaccine hesitancy (e.g., the debunked but persistent idea that childhood vaccination causes autism).
+Blyth says that her former publication also ran such scare-lines, such as "Dangerous Medicine: When Cures Harm Instead of Heal", and "Foods that Can Kill".